Commuting between France and Geneva

 The SBB website has information for commuters and frequent travellers and allows a search to compare costs and find appropriate tickets.

-- For information on commuting by train: Click here
+- For information on commuting to European destinations by train

-- To buy a train ticket online: Click here (proof of ID required on presentation of the ticket)
+- To buy a train ticket online (proof of ID required on presentation of the ticket)

 There are two railway stations in Geneva.